-Sheth has demonstrated academic initiatives and innovations in the form of initiating/advising new academic programs (most recently on Big and Smart Data Sciences), being among the first in the world in offering courses on emerging topics (Internet Programing in 2000, Enterprise Information Systems & Distributed Workflow in 1995, Global/Web Information Systems in 1995, Semantic Web in 2001, Web 3.0 in 2013, etc.), on-line teaching, international educational and research collaborations, and extensive tutorial presentations to academic and professional audiences.
+Sheth has demonstrated academic initiatives and innovations in the form of initiating/advising new academic programs (most recently, on Big and Smart Data Sciences), being among the first in the world in offering courses on emerging topics (Internet Programming in 2000, Enterprise Information Systems & Distributed Workflow in 1995, Global/Web Information Systems in 1995, Semantic Web in 2001, Web 3.0 in 2013, etc.), on-line teaching, international educational and research collaborations, and extensive tutorial presentations to academic and professional audiences.

 Sheth's research has led to founding of three companies (one acquired, one sustaining, and one recently formed) which have resulted in significant regional impact and development of high-tech jobs.
-His work has also resulted in several commercial products and many deployed applications in financial, health care, biomedical and Internet domains.
+His work has also resulted in several commercial products and many deployed applications in financial, healthcare, biomedical and Internet domains.
 He has a long history of leading multidisciplinary, multi-institutional and multinational activities.
-In the areas of health care and life sciences areas, his intensive collaborations with clinicians as well as biomedical researchers, have resulting in a large number of research and commercial tools, systems and applications.
+In the areas of healthcare and life sciences areas, his intensive collaborations with clinicians as well as biomedical researchers, have resulting in a large number of research and commercial tools, systems and applications.

 As a leader, he has been able to demonstrate ability to create world-class entities to achieve unprecedented institutional outcomes.
 Kno.e.sis with its ability to position Wright State University among the top 10 in the world in the area of World Wide Web, and earlier similar success for the LSDIS lab and University of Georgia are key exemplars.
 His leadership approach includes ability to create a strong ecosystem with focus on vision, people, and resources.
 He has pursued vision with a multidisciplinary scope placing bets of high risk and high reward topics well before those topics have ascended the hype curve, developed highly collaborative environment that attracts exceptional members (e.g., faculty, staff, student), personally and collectively securing highly competitive funds, and ensuring exceptional outcomes (e.g., student success, significantly enhanced faculty productivity since joining the center/lab, IP creation and licensing, technology transfer and regional economic development).